surajs02/medi-nline/README.md

 <div align="center"><img src="./logo/nline.png" width="50%"/></div>

-A Node CLI web scraper that fetches & prints `N` lines of product names with prices from the Medino website.
+`medino-nline` is a A Node CLI web scraper that fetches products from the Medino website, which are printed and optionally saved as `csv`.

 ## Install